brendenriggs/GottaSlackEmAll/README.md

 ## Configure Slack
 Generate a token for sending yourself notifications using the Slack API.
 [Go here](https://api.slack.com/docs/oauth-test-tokens), log in, and generate your "token for testing."
 Copy down this token code and save it for the ##Notifications section
 ## Config File
 Instead of from the command-line, all arguments are read from a `config.json` file.
-In addition to all of the options laid out [here](https://github.com/AHAAAAAAA/PokemonGo-Map/wiki/Usage), jxmorris12 introduced a required field to this config: `notify`, a comma-separated list of the Pokemon that you'd like to receive Pushbullet notifications for.
+Jxmorris12 introduced a required field to this config: `notify`, a comma-separated list of the Pokemon that you'd like to receive Pushbullet notifications for.
 As an alernative to 'notify', you may also make use of a field called 'do_not_notify'.
 If the 'do_not_notify' field is present and the 'notify' field is not present, you will be notified for ALL pokemon except the ones in the 'do_not_notify' field.

 Here's a sample `config.json` using the 'notify' field: